 If its hstory you want, try Malacca.

-Food that you can only find in Malaysia is nyonya food - fusion Malay and Chinese. over 10 years ago
+Food that you can only find in Malaysia is nyonya food - fusion Malay and Chinese. almost 11 years ago

 There's already some excellent points here including recommendations on places I haven't yet been like Taman Negara, Genting and Malacca, all of which you should visit.